Table of contents

 Get employee scheduling software.

 Employee scheduling software can be a lifesaver this holiday season.
-There are a number of solutions (like Homebase, TSheets, When I Work, Deputy, and Humanity) in Square App Marketplace that you can hook up to your Square account.
-These tools allow you to manage your shift calendars, track hours, and schedule your team from anywhere.
+These tools, such as Square Shifts, allow you to manage your shift calendars, track hours, and schedule your team from anywhere.
 If you use Square for your payroll software, you can sync timecards and automatically import their hours, so you can easily run payroll.

 Split up responsibilities.